 AWMYL’s brand identity products include custom fabric and wallpaper design, signage, print materials (business cards, letterhead, posters) and anything else that the client requests.
 She’s even designed a set of divination cards for an international yoga instructor.
 “I work with graphic design, and that’s mostly what people see me doing right now, but behind the scenes I’m working with textiles, metal, and interior design.
 I have an upcoming contract with a new school, Dev Mason, which is a totally cool web development school.
+For more website design and other services Click Through the Following Webpage – WebDesign499.
 I’ll be creating not only their brand identity, but also working on custom elements for the interiors of their five campuses, and designing the entire space.
 It’s my first time acting as Art Director at this scale and I’m really thrilled about it!”

 Hercia also follows her own muse to create original projects just for the joy of it – her Love The One You’re With posters and postcards being an example.
 Hercia’s attraction to creating letterforms and fonts began in early childhood, while playing with Letraset transfer-sheet lettering, and 1970s-era design books.
 “I creatively re-drew the letters I saw in different variations,” she remembers.
 “When all you have to work with are letters and images, type is a very important component of graphic design.
 Creating custom letters, or altering letters to suit the application, is an integral technique in creating a feel and look.
 It’s a primary part of what I have to work with as a designer.”